 We achieved the required business objective and often this was quantified with a 10 to 40% increase in engagement.
 The investment required will vary depending on the scope of the project, but let’s say we start with a 5 figure sum and the front figure can still on a rare occasion be 2 or 3 if we are looking at gamification of just one process.
 If the gamification design involves multiple processes, locations or the whole organisation it is very likely a six figure sum that get’s the work done.
 The one thing we insist on is that we agree to follow-up for the 6 to 12 month period that follows to ensure the best is made from the proposed solution.

-To address the skills gap, we are also launching an employee engagement mastermind programme, where you and your team learn directly from me in a live monthly online web-based call with other like-minded professionals, you can ask questions directly and you receive access to all the tools and advice I have created in our gamification community.
+To address the skills gap, we have an employee engagement mastermind programme, where you and your team learn directly from me in a live monthly online web-based call with other like-minded professionals, you can ask questions directly and you receive access to all the tools and advice I have created in our gamification community.
 Join the mastermind, by clicking on the link.

 Our gamification community also known as The Nation is live and we invite you to take up Citizenship of The Nation and explore a wealth of information on employee and learner engagement.
 Any course and resource we create, you will find there.
 We obviously have also gamified the experience, so you will have experience the effects in the first person.
 You can have access today, just click on the link.